kristoff-it/ziggy/README.md

 To enforce the presence of struct names when it matters, see below the section about Ziggy Schemas.

+Note: struct names must be capitalized (ie start with an uppercase letter).

 #### Multiline String Literals
 Ziggy supports multiline string literals using the same notation used by Zig.